Checklist for Obtaining a Handgun License

 Start here for the application.

-- Sign up for a training class
+- Sign up for an LTC class

 The state-mandated training class takes about 4 hours to complete, followed by a short written test, and a shooting proficiency test.
 The class fee